Used Car: 2009 Volkswagen Eos Review

 Other Cars to Consider

 When it was new, critics said that the 2009 Volvo C70 had an upscale, contemporary interior and a soft, refined ride.
 However, many critics also noted that its suspension is too soft and its engine too underpowered to make the C70 engaging and fun.
 However, if you’re not looking for stand-out performance, the C70 is a worthy used convertible to consider alongside the Eos.
-Like the Eos, the C70 earns great safety scores, but it also offers a higher reliability rating.

 If you want a convertible that’s a bit more exciting, consider the 2009 Infiniti G convertible.
 Critics said the G37 is one of the most fun cars in the class, thanks to its sport-tuned suspension and powerful V6 engine.
 Critics also liked its interior, saying it feels upscale and has comfortable, supportive seats.
-While the G37 has an edge when it comes to performance and reliability, the Eos earns a better safety score.